Skip to main content

 tip

-To completely prevent the addition of new groups, pass controlElements={{ addGroupAction: () => null }} which will prevent the "+ Group" button from rendering.
+To prevent adding new groups, use controlElements={{ addGroupAction: () => null }} to hide the "+ Group" button.

 onMoveRule